helinal/cybersecurityproject/README.md

 ### How to fix

 The fix for this vulnerability is simple: Django has a built-in user authentication to restrict access to certain endpoints.
 In the views.py file (locations linked above), the *@loginrequired* decorator should be added before the *vote* and *add* functions.
+By adding the decorator, only logged in users can access the */vote/* and */add/* endpoints.

 ## Flaw 3 - Injection (XSS)